AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 ```

 You will need to complete the methods and toString within Racecar.java

+Include one of the options below:
+- Allow user input for driver names and/or track length
+- Add more cars using an array or list
+- Add attributes like car color or top speed

+Submit your .java files and a screenshot of your executed program

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 <details><summary>Free Response Question (FRQ)</summary>